rougith/FULL_ADDER_SUBTRACTOR/README.md

 assign borrow= ( ( ~a & b)| ( bin & (~(a ^ b ))));
 endmodule

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by: ROUGITH D
+RegisterNumber:25017014
 */

 **RTL Schematic**